shaiws/Checkers/README.md

 # Checkers
 Checkers game.
 GUI written in Java.
 Server in python This game was first written in 2014 by me.
-Who tought commenting would be necessary.
+Who thought commenting would be necessary.

 ## How to get startted